 Our nest boxes meet both the requirements of the birds in terms of optimum dimensions and also come in a variety of styles and materials to appeal to your taste too.
 We have general nesting boxes aimed at a range of similar-sized birds, plus many that are designed for a single species only such as House Martins, Starlings and Owls.
-Our bird boxes are easy to put up, clean and can be used in most habitats.
+The main nesting season runs from March through to August, but rather aptly, birds are traditionally thought to have paired up by Valentine’s Day.
+National Nest Box Week takes place every year between 14-21st February and is organised by the British Trust for Ornithology.

 Why do we provide Nest Boxes?